vegaelle/maubot_community/brainstorm.md

       this role, or it isn’t used as a required role or admin role anywhere.
 If there are role menus containing this role, they’re deactivated and the bots warns the user about them.
-    - assign <user> <role>: adds the requested role to the user.
-The issuer must have the admin role of the category
+    - assign <user> <role> <space>: adds the requested role to the user, in the given space if needed (aka if the role isn’t transient).
+The issuer must have the admin role of the category, and have the space required_role if needed
-    - unassign <user> <role>: removes the requested role for the user.
-The issuer must have the admin role of the category
+    - unassign <user> <role> <space>: removes the requested role for the user, in the given space if needed (aka if the role isn’t transient).
+The issuer must have the admin role of the category, and have the space required_role if needed
     - menu <role_category> <room> <prompt>: prints the role chooser menu in the chosen room, and listen to reacts to assign roles.
 If an existing menu for this category and this room exists, it’s deactivated